 As a mother of a grown-up daughter, and someone who has been through my own emotional distress, I know about that critical voice in your head telling you to get a grip, get on with it, stop being stuck.
 Learning about myself through counselling has given me a fresh perspective and personal insight into how family and life traumas interconnect, and what part I played within these dynamics.
-I understand how I got to where I am now, and I can look at the future with new awareness.
+Understanding how I got to where I am now, helps me to look at the future with new awareness.

 It’s not my place to judge you but to help you through your difficult time at your pace, not mine, to work alongside you and be a guide to where you want to be.
 And if you’re unsure what that is, that’s okay.
 Maybe you know how you might work best.
 You may want some direction, or to lead the way.
 I can share some ideas with you and we’ll work it out together.
 With regular reviews, we can work together and agree on the way forward.

 Counselling can help you make better sense of what's happening in your life.
-It's a journey (short or long) where I accompany you through difficult thoughts and emotions to help you arrive at a more comfortable and empowered place in your life.
+I can accompany you through the difficult thoughts and emotions to help you arrive at a more comfortable and empowered place in your life.
 Through counselling, I can help you recover perspective, and discover the balance that you are seeking in your life.
 I look forward to meeting you.

-Sessions are available via remote video or telephone, and I have a limited number of face-to-face sessions available too.
+Sessions are available face-to-face, or via remote video or telephone.
 I am using ‘Zoom’ for online video sessions.
 We can talk through any concerns you have about security and confidentiality.
-Whilst it’s not a perfect solution and doesn’t replace being in a room with a fellow human being, it can work well for many people.

 Training, qualifications & experience